sloki-project/sloki/README.md

 |:-----------------:|----------------------------------------------------------------------
 | :heavy_check_mark:| implemented
 | :heavy_plus_sign: | in progress/MUST be implemented
-| :red_circle:      | does NOT make sens in LokiJS-Server, will NOT be implemented
+| :red_circle:      | does NOT make sens in sloki, will NOT be implemented
 | :question:        | MAY be implemented